mvdwetering/yamaha_ynca/README.md

 *Recommended because you get notified of updates.*

 > HACS is a third-party downloader for Home Assistant to easily install and update custom integrations made by the community.
-More information and installation instructions can be found on their site <https://hacs.xyz/>
+See <https://hacs.xyz/> for more details.

 You can add the repository to HACS on your Home Assistant instance with the button below

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=mvdwetering&repository=yamaha_ynca&category=integration)

-If the button does not work or you don't want to use it follow these steps below to add the integration to HACS manually.
+If the button does not work, or you don't want to use it, follow these steps to add the integration to HACS manually.

 <details>
 <summary>Manual HACS configuration steps</summary>